hmarkus/asp-counting-planning/README.md

 ## Installation

 We recommend using a Python virtual environment.
-You need to use Python 3.7>= to execute the scripts properly.
+You need to use Python >= 3.7 to execute the scripts.
 Once inside the virtual environment, you can run

 ```bash